papis/papis/doc/source/git.rst

 ===========

-Papis is made to work well with `git <https://git-scm.com/>`__ and has functionality in most of its command to interact with it.
+Papis is made to work well with `git <https://git-scm.com/>`__ and has functionality in most of its commands to interact with it.
 This functionality can be turned on by default by using the :confval:`use-git` configuration setting.
 This guide gives a description of a possible workflow for using Git with Papis.
-This is not the only workflow, but it is the most obvious.
+This is not the only workflow, but it is the most obvious one.

 Let's say you have a library named ``books`` in the directory ``~/Documents/MyNiceBooks``.
 You could turn the ``books`` library into